microsoftgraph/microsoft-graph-docs-contrib/concepts/azuread-identity-access-management-concept-overview.md

 Graph APIs are RESTFul APIs, which means you can easily integrate Azure AD into a variety of tools and development environments, including Angular, ASP.NET, JavaScript, PHP, Python, Ruby, UWP, Xamarin, and even command-line utilities.

-Because Microsoft Graph integrates with other Azure services, you can multiple services into a unique solution designed for your specific needs and requirements.
+Because Microsoft Graph integrates with other Azure services, you can combine multiple services into unique solutions tailored to your needs and requirements.

 ### Access user profiles